A Complete Guide to Lean Project Management

 The idea of establishing pull is aimed at reducing excess inventory and work in progress, both of which are considered huge wastes in any industry.
 In order to reduce these two wastes, companies try and better understand that when exactly the customer needs the value in hand and when will he/she ‘pull’ the value from the industry.

-Once this timeline is better understood, companies can drastically reduce the excess and ‘just in case’ inventory in their storage which goes a long way towards establishing a smooth workflow.
+Once the project timeline is better understood, companies can drastically reduce the excess and ‘just in case’ inventory in their storage which goes a long way towards establishing a smooth workflow.

 5. Seeking Perfection